Author Compliance Tool

 Use our ACT to check self-archiving policies of Wiley journals.

-Wiley's Self-Archiving Policy
+Self-Archiving

-Submitted (preprint) Version
+Submitted (preprint) version

 The submitted version of an article is the author's version that has not been peer-reviewed, nor had any value added to it by Wiley (such as formatting or copy editing).